 The palace has been the home of many kings and queens over the years.
 In 1837, one of Britain’s most famous and longest reigning monarchs, Queen Victoria, made the palace her official residence.

-These days, Buckingham Palace is the primary residence of Queen Elizabeth, though she often spends her weekends at Windsor Castle, along with many of the royal family’s staff members.
+These days Buckingham Palace is the primary residence of King Charles III, along with many of the royal family’s staff members.

 Inside Buckingham Palace

 Stretching across an area of 39 acres, Buckingham Palace features a whopping 775 rooms.
 There are 188 staff bedrooms, 92 offices, 78 bathrooms, 52 royal and guest bedrooms, and 19 state rooms.
 With so many rooms comes an extraordinary amount of windows and doors – 760 windows and 1,514 doors, to be exact!

 Despite being situated right in the heart of the big city, you won’t ever catch the King nipping out to the bank.
 This is because the palace is essentially its own self-sufficient village, containing everything from a post office and a police station to a cinema and a GP surgery.
 The palace even has its own ATM, provided by the royal family’s bank of choice, Coutts & Co.